Chief of Party, Senegal

-Jill Loran Arriaga Meeks is a director in the Education and Youth Practice with over 20 years of experience in education and international development.
+Jill Loran Arriaga Meeks is a director in Chemonics’ Education and Youth Practice with more than 20 years of experience in education and international development.
 She currently manages the Access to Basic Education All Children Reading IDIQ.
-Prior to Chemonics, Ms. Meeks led education projects in Afghanistan, Jordan, Nigeria, Lebanon and Mozambique.
-Her short term field work as included addressing barriers to education for girls and school-related gender-based violence in Ghana and Malawi and conducting a gender audit for reading materials in Mozambique.
-Ms. Meeks spent eleven years as a classroom teacher, teaching Spanish as a foreign language and English as a second language.
+Prior to Chemonics, Ms. Meeks led education projects in Afghanistan, Jordan, Nigeria, Lebanon, and Mozambique.
+Her short-term field work has included addressing barriers to education for girls and school-related gender-based violence in Ghana and Malawi and conducting a gender audit for reading materials in Mozambique.
+Ms. Meeks spent 11 years as a classroom teacher, teaching Spanish as a foreign language and English as a second language.
 She was also a Peace Corps Volunteer in Guinea Bissau, and spent three years at the Peace Corps Headquarters incorporating gender-sensitive programming into projects.
-Ms. Meeks has a M.A. in international training and education from American University and a B.S. in education from University of Georgia.
+Ms. Meeks has a M.A. in international training and education from American University and a B.S. in education from the University of Georgia.

 As a human resource development, education, and training specialist on Chemonics’ Jordan Tourism Development Project, Joseph Ruddy manages a series of nationally renowned youth vocational training centers that have provided tangible skills to thousands of young Jordanians, 70 percent of whom have found employment or gone on to continue their education.
 He has more than 20 years of experience heading higher education and vocational education institutions specializing in tourism management.

 Julio Ramirez de Arellano

 Chief of Party, Afghanistan